datanav/docs/technical/hubspot-superoffice.rst

 HubSpot Contact to SuperOffice Person
 -------------------------------------
-Before any synchronization can take place, a link between a HubSpot Contact and a SuperOffice Person must be established.

-A new SuperOffice Person will be created from a HubSpot Contact if it is connected to a HubSpot Deal that is synchronized into SuperOffice.
+Every HubSpot Contact will be synchronized with a SuperOffice Person.

 Once a link between a HubSpot Contact and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.